kevinoid/git-branch-is/README.md

 ```
 $ git-branch-is release
-Error: Current branch is "master", not "release".
+Error: Current branch is "main", not "release".
 $ echo $?
 1
 ```